timescale/docs/getting-started/time-series-data.md

 <Procedure>

 1. Unzip <Tag type="download">[real_time_stock_data.zip](https://assets.timescale.com/docs/downloads/get-started/real_time_stock_data.zip)</Tag> to your local device.
-   This archive one `.csv` file with company information, and one with real-time stock trades for
+   This archive has one `.csv` file with company information, and one with real-time stock trades for
     the past month.

-1. At the `psql` prompt, use the `COPY` command to transfer data into your Timescale instance.
+1. At the `psql` prompt, use the `COPY` command to transfer data into your
+    $COMPANY instance.
 If the `.csv` files aren't in your current directory, specify the file paths in the following commands:

     <CodeBlock canCopy={true} showLineNumbers={false} children={`